-Skirtboard removal or adjustment is not normally necessary to perform belt removal or installation, nor is it recommended.

-- 4. From the access side of the feeder at the discharge end, grab the edge of the belt on the top and bottom.
+- Skirtboard removal or adjustment is not normally necessary to perform belt removal or installation, nor is it recommended. - It is not normally necessary to loosen the telescopers to remove the belt.
+If you do need to loosen the telescopers, mark the current position of the telescoper for reference. - 4.
+From the access side of the feeder at the discharge end, grab the edge of the belt on the top and bottom.
 Gently pull the belt over the side rail, making sure that the leading edge of the belt does not catch on the side rail. - 5.
 Now repeat step #4 on the inlet end of the feeder.
 Again, be careful not to cut or scrape the belt on the side rail. - 6.
 When both ends have been pulled to the outside of the side rail, you may grab the belt in the middle and slowly remove the belt.
 As the belt is removed, it is recommended that you mark which direction the belt was rotating.
 This is to allow you to re-install the belt in the same direction.
 Care must be taken in storing the belt to prevent kinks or other sorts of damage. - 7.
 With the belt removed, inspect the feeder for material build up, lodged particles, and signs of wear, paying close attention to the weigh section area.
-Care must be taken when cleaning the weigh section area, as only 25 lbs. of pressure or less placed on the weighbridge could cause loadcell damage.

-8. Reverse steps 1-6 for re-installing the same belt.
+Care must be taken when cleaning the weigh section area, as only 25 lbs. of pressure or less placed on the weighbridge could cause load cell damage. - 8.
+Reverse steps 1-6 for re-installing the same belt.

 On a new replacement belt, there may be an arrow printed on the underside of the belt.
 This arrow indicates what direction the belt should rotate when it is installed.
 If there is no arrow, rotation of the belt may be in either direction.
-Anytime a new belt is installed, a belt tracking procedure will need to be performed (see page 10)...
+Anytime a new belt is installed, a belt tracking procedure will need to be performed (see page 11).